Junyingli510/Multithreading/README.md

 This is multithreading script!

 ## For example ISS logger:
-Reading ISS position will be in one thread
-Writing to csv will be in another thread
+Reading ISS position will be in one thread.
+Writing to csv will be in another thread.
 Make a real-time plot visualizing the ISS position (x = longitude, y = latitutude).
-Plotting will be also in different thread Read, write and visualize with different frequencies (eg. read every second, write every 5 seconds, visualize every 3 seconds)
+Plotting will be also in different thread Read, write and visualize with different frequencies (eg. read every second, write every 5 seconds, visualize every 3 seconds).

 ## Very basic updating plot example:
-You can try matplotlib animation
+You can try matplotlib animation.

 ## Getting started
 On Window: